JWST Instrument Ideal Coordinate Systems

 The locations of the JWST instruments in the focal plane and a description of instrument ideal coordinate reference frames are provided.

 Figure 1 depicts the right-handed ideal coordinate system (XIdeal, YIdeal) for one of the science apertures on each of the JWST instrument detector arrays in the JWST focal plane and its V2/V3 coordinate system.
-(The +V1 axis is the telescope boresight, which points into the screen in this figure.)
-For NIRCam, only the 2 long-wavelength detectors are shown for simplicity.
-For the MIRI, the Medium Resolution Spectrometer (MRS) ideal coordinate system (not shown here) is not aligned with the detector arrays (since these have a degenerate and discontinuous mapping to the sky) but is instead defined to be aligned with the V2/V3 coordinate system in the sense that +XIdeal lies along -V2, and +YIdeal lies along +V3.
+(In this figure, the +V1 axis—the telescope boresight—points into the screen.)
+For NIRCam, only the 2 long wavelength detectors are shown for simplicity.
+For the MIRI, the medium resolution spectrometer (MRS) ideal coordinate system (not shown here) is not aligned with the detector arrays (since these have a degenerate and discontinuous mapping to the sky) but is instead defined to be aligned with the V2/V3 coordinate system in the sense that +XIdeal lies along -V2, and +YIdeal lies along +V3.